Skip to content

 }

-2. Use ctx.changedFiles for incremental checking.
-When running archgate check --staged, ctx.changedFiles contains only the git-staged files.
-Filter ctx.scopedFiles against it to check only what changed.
+2. Use ctx.changedFiles for incremental checking. ctx.changedFiles is auto-populated with the branch diff (or staged files with --staged).
+Filter ctx.scopedFiles against it to check only what changed, or use it directly for cross-file dependency rules.

 3. Keep rules focused on one concern.
 A rule that checks both naming conventions and import patterns should be split into two rules with separate IDs.